6 comments

 It's so much fun to be able to use accelerometers and USB-C and modern power management chips in DIY projects.

-• zakqwy a day ago
+• zakqwy 8 months ago

 Yeah, vias in particular are a challenge.
 I've spent time with annoying tiny copper rivets and bits of wire and the rest, and usually end up making one layer boards with perhaps a few wrap around jumpers to a ground plane.
 Not ideal!
 Commercial stuff is damn good.